WebAssembly/interface-types/proposals/interface-types/Explainer.md

 NaN canonicalization of `unrestricted double` or prototype-chain walking for missing `dictionary` properties).
-However, in non-pathological scenarios, this equivalence must be maintained to ensure that JS virtualization of Web APIs still works effectively (so that a JS function can polyfill, fix, attentuate, censor, virtualize, etc. a Web IDL function).
+However, in non-pathological scenarios, this equivalence must be maintained to ensure that JS virtualization of Web APIs still works effectively (so that a JS function can polyfill, fix, attenuate, censor, virtualize, etc. a Web IDL function).

 Given that, the following Web IDL/interface types would match: